-If gardening fascinates you and you like to grow new varieties of flowers and plants in your backyard, you will be surprised to know your hobby can shape up into lucrative career option for you.
-All you need is right education and training for being Plant Scientists and related career opportunities.
+If gardening fascinates you and you like to grow new varieties of flowers and plants in your backyard, you will be surprised to know your hobby can shape up into a lucrative career option.
+All you need is right education and training for being Plant Scientist and related career opportunities.

-A degree in Plant science prepares students for careers or further study in areas related to research or teaching about plants, or the growing of plants as food or fiber (field crops, vegetables, fruit or vineyards), turf grass, ornamental plant production, pest management, plant breeding, plant pathology and plant protection.
+A degree in Plant science prepare students for careers or further study in areas related to research or teaching about plants, or the growing of plants as food or fiber (field crops, vegetables, fruits or vineyards), turf grass, ornamental plant production, pest management, plant breeding, plant pathology and plant protection.
 You can work in diverse areas as per your area of interest or specialization.

 Plant Sciences is an appropriate base for working in:

 - Botanical gardens

 - Plant biotechnology (a growing field where researchers insert protective or nutritional genes into plants)

 - Plant breeding (developing disease resistant and high yield plant varieties)